-- a) A low level is sampled on SDA when SCL goes from low level to high level. - b) SCL goes low before SDA is asserted low, indicating that another master is attempting to transmit a data '1'.
+- A low level is sampled on SDA when SCL goes from a low level to a high level. - SCL goes low before SDA is asserted low, indicating that another master is attempting to transmit a data '1'.

 When the user deasserts SDA and the pin is allowed to float high, the BRG is loaded with SSPADD<6:0> and counts down to 0.
 The SCL pin is then deasserted and when sampled high, the SDA pin is sampled.